 At first, nothing was unusual.

 I was on the phone with my sister.
 She sat at her desk by the window in her rented room in Akakawa.
 The sun shone through the curtain, casting brown highlights on her long dark hair.
 She asked me question after question, but I just mumbled one-word answers, impatient for the conversation to be over.
 But then, before my eyes, she crumbled and turned to ashes.

 I woke up in a black sedan; the dream would have slipped from my mind, had it not been for the porcelain urn in my lap.
 Resembling a short, cylindrical vase, it was decorated with a painting of a flying cuckoo and chrysanthemums.
 Inside were the ashes of my sister, Keiko Ishida, who had been only thirty-three when she died.

-As well as the surprise of a page one twist on the trope submission readers see most, there’s also an inciting incident in the form of the dead sister who wants answers.
-Stylistically brave and innovative writing is incredibly exciting when reading for an award and a clear signal of the magic and uniqueness which translates into shortlist votes.
+As well as the surprise of a page one twist on one of the opening tropes submission readers see most, there’s also an inciting incident in the form of the dead sister who wants answers.
+Stylistically brave, immediately moving and innovative writing is incredibly exciting when reading for an award and a clear signal of the magic which goes on to translate into shortlist votes.

 The £6,000 international BATH NOVEL AWARDS were founded in 2013 to spotlight and support emerging novelists.
 The Bath Novel Award is open for submissions from December to May.
 The Bath Children’s Novel Award is open from June to November.